elipapa/markdown-cv/index.md

 - `-` Designed, managed, and maintained tools to automate and optimize software
 - `-` Researched and implemented JNA which reduced SDLC by 80% by omitting the need for boilerplates
-- `-` Participated in planning and integration of infrastructure on Amazon Web Service
+- `-` Participated in the planning and integration of infrastructure on Amazon Web Service
-- `-` Utilized C++, Java, HTML, CSS, JavaScript, MySQL, AWS, Node.js and React
+- `-` Utilized C++, Java, HTML, CSS, JavaScript, MySQL, AWS, Node.js, and React

 ## Personal Projects